index

 · 15min

-The projection from a 6D periodic lattice to 3D produces a quasicrystal in physical space and an orbifold S3/2IS^3/\mathrm{2I} — the Poincaré homology sphere — in the internal space.
+The projection from a 6D periodic lattice to 3D produces a quasicrystal in physical space and an orbifold S3/2IS^3/\mathrm{2I}—the Poincaré homology sphere—in the internal space.
 The constraint geometry and the spectral content of this orbifold are two outputs of that single projection.
 The constraint geometry provides the β\beta-function.
 The spectral content provides the effective dimension D\mathcal{D} that enters the β\beta-function’s dimensional correction.
 The full chain connecting these is developed in From Lattice Projection to Cosmic Expansion.
 This post computes the scalar Kaluza–Klein spectrum on S3/2IS^3/\mathrm{2I}.
+The extension to pp-form spectra (vectors, spinors, symmetric tensors) requires analogous branching rules and has not been carried out.

 1. The Internal Space